dataviscourse/tutorials/lectures/lecture-css.md

 ### CSS ID Selectors

 ID selectors work similar to class selectors, but IDs may only be used once for an element in the DOM.
-ID selectors are identified by a leading `#`, e.g., `#header`.You can use IDs as "anchors" to refer to a site by appending ``#idname`` to the URL.
+ID selectors are identified by a leading `#`, e.g., `#header`.
+You can use IDs as "anchors" to refer to a site by appending ``#idname`` to the URL.
+For example, following [this link](#css-id-selectors) (`#css-id-selectors`) will scroll your browser to this section.

 But you can also use IDs to apply custom styles in CSS:

 {% include code.html id="css_ids" file="css_ids.html" code="" %}

 You can also use the combination of IDs and CSS to create layouts of a page:

 {% include code.html id="css_layouts" file="css_layouts.html" code="" %}

+However, nowadays, you should probably start using [CSS Grid Layouts](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Grid_Layout) to lay out a potentially responsive web page.

 ### CSS Relationship Selectors